microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

     "%ProgramFiles(x86)%\Microsoft SDKs\Windows\v8.1A\bin\NETFX 4.5.1 Tools\sn.exe" -Vu ..\bin\Debug\Src\WindowsServer\WindowsServer.Net40.Tests\Microsoft.WindowsAzure.ServiceRuntime.dll

 ## Functional Tests
-It is recommended to rely on unit test tests to test functionalities wherever possible.
+It is recommended to rely on unit tests to test functionalities wherever possible.
 For doing end-to-end valdation, functional tests exists for all the modules.
 These tests works like described below:

 Functional tests contain test apps which refers to the product dlls from the local build.
-During test run, these apps are deployed to IIS/Docker and http requests are fired against it to trigger various scenarios.
+Tests deploy the Test apps to IIS/Docker and http requests are fired against it to trigger various scenarios.
-Tests apps are modified to send telemetry to a fake ingestion endpoint which started by tests.
+Tests apps are modified to send telemetry to a fake ingestion endpoint controlled by tests.
 Tests then validate the telemetry received by this endpoint.

 Pre-requisites
 To execute the functional tests, you need to install some additional prerequisites: